selkamand/sigverse/README.md

 Most signature analysis packages provide their own suite of visualisation and exploration tools.
-To simplify your software stack, we reccomend only using sigverse for the following reasons:
+To simplify your software stack, we recommend only using the sigverse for the following reasons:

 1.  you run multiple signature analysis tools and want a uniform way of exploring the results